spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/index.md

 template: concept-topic-template
 ---

-This document provides details about the Data Transformer Collate service in the Components Library.
+This document explains the Data Transformer Collate service in the Components Library.

 ## Overview